 Current capacity Expected goal -2015 Expected goal 2015-2020 Equipme nt (1) Personal computer; 7 PC in Dien Bien district and 2 PC in Muong Cha district.
 GIS software (Mapinfo) already installed).
 Difficult to process high-resolution satellite data due to PC specification.
-(1) Accumulate forest information through PFMS and store ProFID in pilot area (1) High-specification PC for satellite analysis for each district (2) GPS : 2 GPS for each MMc and MPc.
-One for each district level (2) Maintain (2) Prepare GPS for all ranger in province (3) Satellite image; Covering high-resolution data (Observed Feb,2013) (4) 6 GPS camera (3) Prepare latest satellite data for revision of PFMS (4) Maintain (3) Attention to provide satellite data from NFI.
+(2) GPS: 2 GPS for each MMc and MPc.
+One for each district level (3) Satellite image; (1) Accumulate forest information through PFMS and store ProFID in pilot area (2) Maintain (3) Prepare latest satellite data for (1) High-specification PC for satellite analysis for each district (2) Prepare GPS for all ranger in province (3) Attention to provide satellite data from NEL Examina the Covering high-resolution data (Observed Feb,2013) (4) 6 GPS camera satellite data for revision of PFMS (4) Maintain data from NFI.
 Examine the way to covering entire province (4) Prepare GPS camera for all ranger in province PC operation and data 3 specialists in Dien Bien district and not any specialist assigned in At least one PC operator in each district and improve data management One PC operator in all district managem ent Muong Cha district skill Field survey (monito ring forest change) Preliminary technical training about collecting forest information on the ground combine with remote sensing, GPS and GIS are conducted.
 (One person each from pilot communes) Continue on-the-job training in pilot commune and recycle of evaluation Ideally, dispatch 2 persons for each commune.
-Capacity development for all ranger of entire province is necessary Field survey (Verific ation) Trainingaboutgeneralunderstandingofmethodologyaboutverificationwas conducted.
+Capacity development for all ranger of entire province is necessary Field survey (Verific ation) Training about general understanding of methodology about verification was conducted.
 On-the-job training through implementation of verification survey.
 Implement verification survey all commune level.
 For that, capacity building for all ranger Forest monitorin g by villagers Not adequate information are submitted from villagers Reasons are shortage of budget for monitoring.
 Establish VMB in pilot communes and updating forest change by villager consistently.
 Collecting forest information and their report adequately in entire province.